daniknewgarden/JS-tabs/README.md

 # Tabs on vanilla JavaScript

 ## Introduction
+**Very useful plugin for your web-page.
+I’m use JavaScript event delegation to avoid unnecessary code.
+With this plugin you can have from 1 to infinity tabs.**

+## Setup
 ### Your HTML markdown should look like this:
 *  **Tabs div**
     * **Tabs navigation**